BiomedSciAI/histocartography/README.md

 A tutorial with detailed descriptions and visualizations of some of the main functionalities is provided [here](https://github.com/maragraziani/interpretAI_DigiPath/blob/feature/handson2%2Fpus/hands-on-session-2/hands-on-session-2.ipynb) as a notebook.

+# External Ressources

+## Learn more about GNNs

+- We have prepared a gentle introduction to Graph Neural Networks.
+In this tutorial, you can find [slides](https://github.com/guillaumejaume/tuto-dl-on-graphs/blob/main/slides/ml-on-graphs-tutorial.pptx), [notebooks](https://github.com/guillaumejaume/tuto-dl-on-graphs/tree/main/notebooks) and a set of [reference papers](https://github.com/guillaumejaume/tuto-dl-on-graphs).
+- For those of you interested in exploring Graph Neural Networks in depth, please refer to [this content](https://github.com/guillaumejaume/graph-neural-networks-roadmap) or [this one](https://github.com/thunlp/GNNPapers).

-# Papers already using this library
+## Papers already using this library

 - [Hierarchical Graph Representations for Digital Pathology](https://arxiv.org/pdf/2102.11057.pdf]), Pati et al., preprint, 2021.
 - [Quantifying Explainers of Graph Neural Networks in Computational Pathology](https://arxiv.org/pdf/2011.12646.pdf),  Jaume et al., CVPR, 2021.